Business Telephone Systems, Phone Systems

-In most cases, the Telephone System technician stores these numbers in the Telephone Systems programming.
+In most cases, the Telephone System, Phone System technician stores these numbers in the Telephone Systems, Phone Systems programming.
 The speed dial numbers are usually accessed by pressing a pre-determined key on the phone, followed by a one, two or three-digit code which the user assigns to each memory/number; however for ease of use, on many systems, a call may be placed by pressing and holding one key on the numeric keypad.

 Direct Inward dialing (DID or DDI)

-In DDI service the telephone company provides one or more trunk lines for connection to the customer's Telephone System and allocates a range of telephone numbers to this line (or group of lines) and forwards all calls to such numbers.
+In DDI service the telephone company provides one or more trunk lines for connection to the customer's Telephone System, Phone System and allocates a range of telephone numbers to this line (or group of lines) and forwards all calls to such numbers.

-The DDI number is transmitted by the phone company as part of the dialed destination phone number, usually the last one, two or three digits, so that the Telephone System can route the call directly to the desired telephone extension within the organization without the need for an attendant.
-The Telephone System is programmed by the technician with the extension corresponding to the DDI numbers.
+The DDI number is transmitted by the phone company as part of the dialed destination phone number, usually the last one, two or three digits, so that the Telephone System, Phone System can route the call directly to the desired telephone extension within the organization without the need for an attendant.
+The Telephone System, Phone System is programmed by the technician with the extension corresponding to the DDI numbers.

 Another possibility is, from the destination extension, request the forwarding of calls received by the original extension to that destination extension.

-IVR - Interactive Voice Response
+IVR - Interactive voice response

-IVR is available on some Business Telephone Systems and can respond with pre-recorded or dynamically generated audio to further direct users on how to proceed and can be used to control almost any function where the interface can be broken down into a series of simple menu choices – in telecommunications applications, such as customer support lines, IVR systems generally scale well to handle large call volumes.
+IVR is available on some Business Telephone Systems, Phone Systems and can respond with pre-recorded or dynamically generated audio to further direct users on how to proceed and can be used to control almost any function where the interface can be broken down into a series of simple menu choices – in telecommunications applications, such as customer support lines, IVR systems generally scale well to handle large call volumes.

 Music on hold (MOH)

-Night Service in telecommunications in particular is also a feature of business Telephone Systems, whereby for a set period during the day (usually those hours outside of normal office or work hours, when normal operator services are not provided), incoming calls are automatically redirected by the Telephone System to particular telephones or other equipment, such as: an answering machine, a voice mail system, or the duty station of a night watchman.
+Night Service in telecommunications in particular is also a feature of business Telephone Systems, Phone Systems whereby for a set period during the day (usually those hours outside of normal office or work hours, when normal operator services are not provided), incoming calls are automatically redirected by the Telephone System to particular telephones or other equipment, such as: an answering machine, a voice mail system, or the duty station of a night watchman.